Mario-CyberS/Windows-FLARE-Vbox-VM-Set-Up/README.md

 - Switch networking to host-only adapter
 - Disable Windows Updates in gpedit.msc

-You're now ready to begin safe malware analysis using FLARE-VM.
+After a secure Vbox network set-up (in next sub-project) you will be ready to begin safe malware analysis using FLARE-VM.

 ---